Zahidlab/OCT-classifier/README.md

 # OCT-classifier
 # This is the classifier OCT images.
-The Dataset is collected from google.
+The Dataset is collected from Kaggle.